Petro Poroshenko: Cultural and political image

-Poroshenko has been nicknamed "Chocolate King" because of his ownership of Roshen, a large confectionery business.
+Poroshenko has been nicknamed the "Chocolate King" because of his ownership of Roshen.
 Poroshenko has objected to being called an oligarch, saying: "Oligarchs are people who seek power in order to further enrich themselves.
-But I have long fought against bandits who are robbing our country and have destroyed free enterprise".
+But I have long fought against bandits who are robbing our country and have destroyed free enterprise."

-After promising in his election campaign to sell his business assets when elected as the president of Ukraine, according to Poroshenko and Rothschild Wealth Management & Trust, since becoming President of Ukraine, he has relinquished the management of his businesses, ultimately (in January 2016) to a blind trust.
+After promising in his election campaign to sell his business assets when elected as the president of Ukraine, according to Poroshenko and Rothschild Wealth Management & Trust, after becoming President of Ukraine, he relinquished the management of his businesses, ultimately (in January 2016) to a blind trust.

 Potential implementation of martial law

 During his speeches Poroshenko on numerous occasions called the war in East Ukraine a "Patriotic War", yet did not initiate implementation of martial law, for which he was criticized on numerous occasions by politicians and the general public.
 Poroshenko said it was necessary to realize the consequences of martial law for the country: